Node.js Request Path: DNS, TCP, libuv & Callbacks

 console.log('tcp ok');

-The log proves the outbound and inbound TCP paths completed.
+That log proves the outbound and inbound TCP paths completed.
 It says the client picked a local endpoint, the route worked, the server accepted, and JavaScript saw a connected socket.
-It says nothing about the next parser, request handler, database call, or response rule.
+It says nothing about the parser, request handler, database call, or response rule that comes next.

 Server-side readiness checks often blur this line.
 A port check verifies listener reachability.
 A protocol check verifies that the service can parse and answer a valid request.
 A dependency check verifies more of the application graph.
-Those checks belong to deployment chapters later, but the TCP boundary explains why they differ.
+Those checks belong to deployment chapters later, but the TCP layer explains why they do not mean the same thing.
 One uses the path from this chapter.
 The others start after it.

-For a raw service, a tiny protocol check can be just enough:
+For a raw service, a tiny protocol check can be enough -

 socket.write('ping\n');